Codecademy/docs/content/swift/concepts/arrays/terms/randomElement/randomElement.md

 ---
 Title: '.randomElement()'
-Description: 'Returns a random element from of arrary.'
+Description: 'Returns a random element from an arrary.'
 Subjects:
   - 'iOS'
   - 'Mobile Development'